broderickhyman/albiondata-client/building_in_windows.md

 #### Download and Install
 [Download](https://sourceforge.net/projects/mingw-w64/files/latest/download)

 **NOTE**: Ensure that when installing you select "Architecture: x86_64".
-If you do not, you will get errors when trying to compile software during the `go get` steps.
+If you do not, you will get errors when trying to compile software during the later steps.

 #### Add to Windows PATH
 * Right click Start and select System